hipe/tmx/lib/skylab/brazen/doc/issues/062-the-zerk-narrative.md

 ## introduction

-the name "zerk" is a portmanteau of "jerk" and "zork"; "zork" out of deference to the seminal text-adventure, and "jerk" just because.
+the name "zerk" is a portmanteau of "zork" and "jerk"; "zork" out of deference to the seminal text-adventure, and "jerk" just because.

 "zerk" is meant to be a